-This document describes the procedure for verifying the performance of compression-cycle vaccine refrigerators or combined refrigerator and water-pack freezers powered by a solar electric system with no battery.
+This document describes the procedure for verifying the performance of compression-cycle vaccine refrigerators or combined vaccine refrigerator and water-pack freezers directly powered by a solar electric system.
+No battery is used to power the compressor, but a battery may be included for ancillary purposes such as fan operation, instrumentation and control.
 A product that passes the relevant tests will be pre-qualified with a specific temperature zone designation and a minimum ambient temperature rating.